samizdatonline/samizdat/README.md

 > it causes the site urls to include the port.
 In /etc/hosts you can then point the
 > site urls to localhost to run in a dev environment.

+### Considerations

+While this project is all about masking DNS from censors, it should not mask its purpose to the open internet.
+For example, it should present a clear user-agent to the sites that routed.
+This will help us gain the cooperation of news outlets that might otherwise view it as theft.

 ## Systems Config
 The server listens on port 3000, http requests for all incoming domains are routed to localhost:3000.